brettz9/atyourcommand/README.md

 1. Submit to AMO

-1. Support defaults (including empty ones)
+1. Support defaults (including empty ones) and document
 1. Also support text selection, URL, image, and custom context(s)
 	1. Option to have context menu items, based on the substitutions used (or user choice), cause them to only appear under certain, correct conditions